jeferson-sb/portfolio/content/articles/css-color-mix.md

 <img-lazy src="https://drafts.csswg.org/css-color-4/images/CH-plane-wheel.svg" />

 `oklch` - Practically an improvement around `lch` with better chroma uniformity and linear lightness.
-You can essentialy use `oklch` where `lch` is being used.
+You can essentially use `oklch` where `lch` is being used.
 Checkout this awesome color picker by Evil Martians team: https://oklch.com/

 <ColorBox color="oklch(60% 0.10 0.11)" />